whatisnuclear/website/_safetyminutes/sl1-disaster.md

 160 feet per second towards the upper head; a 10,000 psi water hammer.
 The momentum transferred to the shield plugs, which ejected at 50 feet per second, and then lifted the entire reactor head about 9 feet up.
 [1].
-Two of the three men died instantly,one pinned to the ceiling by an ejected shield plug, and the other thrown sideways onto a shield [4].
+Two of the three men died instantly, one pinned to the ceiling by an ejected shield plug, and the other thrown sideways onto a shield [4].

 Automatic heat detection alarms were received at the fire department of the